nosyntax-io/nosyntax-docs/docs/integrations/firebase.md

 ## Firebase Setup

 To integrate Firebase with your app, you first need to create and configure a Firebase project.
-This section will guide you through the setup process.
+Follow the steps below to set up your Firebase project.

 ### Create a Firebase Project